-Rather than appreciated for all they have accomplished and contributed in making America the land of individual freedom and opportunity, "white people" are the victims of the worse type of racism.
+Rather than appreciated for all they have accomplished and contributed in making America the land of individual freedom and opportunity, "white people" are, at times, the victims of the worse type of racism.

-They are grouped and racially stereotyped based on skin tone alone.
+By some, they are grouped and racially stereotyped based on skin tone alone.
 The extremely diverse nature of all the people with light skin is ignored.
-They are criticized for their success and achievements with accusations of exploitation of other groups without any consideration of their individual backgrounds.
+They are criticized for their success and achievements with accusations of exploitation and abuse of other groups without any consideration of their individual backgrounds.

-While there is actually no such thing as a “White Race” or “White Person”, they are categorized and generalized as "White" for racist purposes.
+While there is actually no such thing scientifically as a “White Race” or “White Person”, these diverse peoples are categorized and generalized as "White" for racist purposes.
 Following is a summary of some of the aspects of the book, “The Black and White of Racism, written to present this side of the racial issue.

 1. The book looks at the effect of culture rather than race regarding how people from Africa were accepted and assimilated into colonial America.
 The African culture was somewhat primitive and very different than the more advanced European culture brought to the shores of the "new land".
 Naturally, the Europeans felt that America would be a better country by adapting Western Civilization culture rather than that of the Africans.
 This “Clash of Cultures” put the Africans at a cultural disadvantage and caused the Europeans to ostracize them socially.
 This was not racism.
 This was culturalism.
 The cultural differences were far too extreme to make assimilation quick or easy.

 The term "Culturalism" is used to denote a theory that all societies try to create a cohesive cultural identification for mutual benefit and survival and naturally oppose multiculturalism.
 For America it has been expressed as the “Cultural Melting Pot" effect where all diverse cultures are put aside in order to cohere together as unified American citizens based on the founding principles or our nation.
 This is known as the “American Culture.”